green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/cpu-time-procfs-system.md

 ---
 ### What it does

-This metric provider reads the total time spent in the CPU based on the system /`proc/stat` file.
+This metric provider reads the total time spent in the CPU based on the system `/proc/stat` file.

 ### Classname
-- CpuTimeSystemProvider
+- CpuTimeProcfsSystemProvider

 ### Input Parameters